 Following the announcement, DFES consulted with more than 200 stakeholders through workshops, presentations and forums.
-This informed the Bushfire Centre of Excellence’s key functions and service delivery.
+This informed the Bushfire Centre of Excellence’s key functions, service delivery and guiding principles.

 The Bushfire Centre of Excellence has four key functions designed to serve the bushfire sector.
 These functions are also designed to strengthen the ways we build and share skills and information to reduce bushfires and their impacts.

 The Bushfire Centre of Excellence was purpose-built in 2020.
 It features training rooms and outdoor training spaces, meeting rooms and more.
 Aboriginal themes have been carefully incorporated into the building’s design, artwork and interpretive information and the landscaping reflects Indigenous and local heritage, local vegetation and fire design guidelines.

 Take a virtual walk-through of the facility using our 3D tour.
 For information about how to navigate the tour, see the ‘Help’ button in the bottom right corner of the video.
 To enquire about using the Bushfire Centre of Excellence for a function, training course or other event, contact us today.